COVID-19 in MN: New, active cases rising but no big surge seen

 Hospital and intensive care needs have risen, although they still aren’t close to the numbers seen in the fall and spring — 229 people are in hospital beds currently with COVID-19, including 68 needing intensive care.

-On the downside, data shows this current wave hitting Black Minnesotans especially hard.
+Deaths also remain fairly moderate even as cases and hospitalizations have risen.
+Malcolm said that’s due directly to vaccinations.
+“We are not seeing the same proportionate rise in the numbers of deaths as we’ve seen in prior waves,” she said.

-“The speed of case growth is truly concerning,” Minnesota Health Commissioner Jan Malcolm said last week as she and other officials backed new federal guidance urging all students, staff and visitors to K-12 school buildings this fall to wear masks indoors to protect against COVID-19, regardless of their vaccination status.
+On the downside, data shows this current wave is hitting Black Minnesotans especially hard.

 About 68.8 percent of Minnesotans 16 and older have received at least one vaccine dose, according to the latest data; 65.6 percent are completely vaccinated.
 Add in some 104,000 12-to-15-year-olds and Minnesota is very close to having 3 million people completely vaccinated.